carlvoller/excel-rs/README.md

 A set of Rust and Python utilities to efficiently convert CSVs to Excel XLSX files.

+This library is available as a CLI tool and Python PIP package.

 This library was created with the goal of being simple, lightweight, and *extremely* fast.
 As such, many features such as Excel formatting is not currently supported.
 This library gives you the quickest possible way to convert a `.csv` file to `.xlsx`.

 ## Python